New around here?

 Atlanta Christian Church is an open and affirming parish where all are invited to participate fully in the life and leadership of this congregation.
 We acknowledge and affirm the image of God in persons of every race, age, ability, class, gender, ethnicity, and sexual orientation and identity.
 These are all represented in our parish, our volunteer community, our lay leadership, and our paid staff.
 Just in case you're still wondering, some answers to a few questions we frequently hear:

-Can women be involved in every area of leadership here?
+Are women involved in all areas of leadership here?

 Yes.
 We have women at every level of leadership, from volunteers to teachers to our elder board and to our pastoral (paid) staff.